apache/nuttx/configs/16z/README.txt

      1. Note that you must apply the ZNEO patch if you are using ZDS-II 5.0.1.
         See the README.txt file in the parent directory for more information.

      2. This configuration does not run correctly.
-There is currently a problem with the SRAM accesses.
+This is believed to a yet another ZDS-II compiler problem.
+The corresponding NSH configuration of the z16f2800100zcog does work, however, so this could also be an issue with the 16z.

 Check out any README.txt files in these <sub-directory>s.